MHenderson1988/kmlplus/README.md

 ```
 """
     Args:
         coordinate_list: A list containing a single set of coordinates representing the centre of the circle
         radius: The radius of the circle
     Keyword Args:
         lower_layer (float): Height/Altitude of the lower layer
         upper_layer (float): Height/Altitude of the upper layer
         sample (int): How many points to use when creating the circles which make up the cylinder
         lower_circle_name (str): Lower circle object name
         upper_circle_name (str): Upper circle object name
+        radius_uom (str): Radius unit of measure.
         fol (str): Name of the folder in which the KML objects are stored.
         uom (str): The unit of measurement of the radius.
 Accepted arguments are 'FT', 'NM', 'MI', 'KM' and 'M'.
           Defaults to 'NM'
         colour_hex (str): String representing a colour hex
         fill (str): 1 or 0, whether or not to fill the polygon
         outline (str): 1 or 0, whether to include outline of polygon
         altitude_mode (str): Accepts simplekml Altitude mode options

     Returns:
         None
 """

 kml_file = KmlPlus('Point Styling.kml')
 kml_file.cylinder(coordinates_list, 500, lower_layer=50, upper_layer=500)